Iguta/career-assistant/README.md

   - Make sure you're logged into the Pushover app on your device
   - Check that your Pushover account is active (free trial or paid)
 - **Git Issues**: Make sure Git is installed and accessible from your command line (`git --version`)
+- **Docker Issues**:
+  - Make sure Docker Desktop is running
+  - Check Docker version: `docker --version` and `docker-compose --version`
+  - If you get permission errors on Linux, add your user to the docker group: `sudo usermod -aG docker $USER`
+  - If ports are already in use, change the port mappings in `docker-compose.yml`
+  - If the container won't start, check logs: `docker-compose logs`

 ## 🔨 Manual Patching Instructions (Fallback)